 You might have heard my voice on Writing Excuses, the weekly podcast for genre fiction writers that I co-host with Mary Robinette Kowal, Brandon Sanderson, and Dan Wells.
 We launched that back in 2008, and it updates weekly at writingexcuses.com.
 We’re in our 11th season now, and are doing some cool stuff.

 I also review movies, and I’m horribly biased.
 If you want to know whether I had fun at the cinema, you can follow my reviews at this site clicking on the “Movie Review” tag.
 Or that link.

 Looking for my prose?
 My Bibliography has the full list, or at least it will eventually.
 Most recently, my short story “An Honest Death” appears in SHADOWS BENEATH: The Writing Excuses Anthology.
 I’ve also done novelettes, novellas, shorts, and even flash pieces for Skull Island Expeditions (a Privateer Press imprint).
 If you like Lovecraftian horror, my work has also appeared in Space Eldritch, and Space Eldritch II: The Haunted Stars.

-On the side, for no pay whatsoever, I paint 28mm miniatures, experiment with food, and crash in front of the occasional video game (my latest grinds have been XCOM: Enemy Unknown and Borderlands: The Pre-Sequel, but I’ve got a dog’s age worth of hours in Skyrim, too.)
+On the side, for no pay whatsoever, I paint 28mm miniatures, experiment with food, and crash in front of the occasional video game (my latest grinds have been XCOM: Enemy Unknown and ARK: Survival Evolved, but I’ve got a dog’s age worth of hours in Skyrim, too.)

 I also write a lot.
 Usually it’s tweets, but sometimes I blog about stuff that is important.
 Or at least important to me.
 Or maybe just distracting, and I’m blogging my thoughts in order to get them off of my plate so I can get some work done.
 This site is going to be a veritable treasure trove of that stuff.
 Some of it will probably embarrass me.